zachvalenta/jvns.ca/source/_posts/2016-04-30-building-expertise-at-work.markdown

 I have a bajillion pairings of people <-> information like this in my head.
 But as I'm writing down these examples, I'm realizing how *not* obvious it is who knows what!
 For instance, suppose I was running into a problem with JVM garbage collection 4 weeks ago.
 I would definitely 100% not have thought to ask Cory.
 But turns out he knows a lot about that!

 And Ray wrote Cloudflare's DNS server.
-He won't tell you this if you meet him so you have to go look at his LinkedIn or something and read
+He won't tell you this if you meet him so you have to go look at his LinkedIn or something and read about it.
+This is a super relevant thing to know if you work with him!

-> Designed, developed and maintained CloudFlare’s current DNS server
-> infrastructure, RRDNS, in Golang that serves authoritative DNS for over 1
-> Million domains and proxies DNS traffic for partners at 250+ Billion
-> requests/month.

-Whoa, that's amazing!
-It is very relevant knowledge if you work with him.

-And if I had a question about Go, I'd probably look up who has committed to Go services internally, and maybe I'd come up with Carl or Colin, but I also happen to know that Aditya knows quite a bit about Go and [gave a cool talk at Gophercon](https://www.youtube.com/watch?v=s4e-cFhT620).
+If I had a question about Go, I'd probably look up who has committed to Go services internally, and maybe I'd come up with Carl or Colin, but I also happen to know that Aditya knows quite a bit about Go and [gave a cool talk at Gophercon](https://www.youtube.com/watch?v=s4e-cFhT620).
 I don't know how I'd discover that without googling "$coworker golang" for every single one of my coworkers.
 And that wouldn't even do it because lots of people don't have an internet presence.
 Or maybe I wouldn't notice Mark's great [Go By Example](https://gobyexample.com/) site.
 There are probably at least 7 people at work who are really good at Go and I have no idea who they are.
 I just found out this second that Mark has a ton of interesting Clojure repositories on github.
 There is so much I don't know about my coworkers' expertise!
 Eek.

 So, discovery.
 In general I know (or can easily find out) what projects people work on at work.
 That is no problem.
 But.
 I'm constantly shocked by how often I find out that there's a topic I need to know about for work and someone I work with either

 * has a ton of previous professional experience with the topic ("oh yeah i worked on networking for 6 years")
 * maintains an important open source project in the field that I had no idea about
 * has been learning about the topic in their spare time and now knows a lot about it
+* ... maybe most importantly, *don't* know a lot about the topic and are really really eager to learn about it and we could totally learn together and be wizards

 and **I had no idea**.
 I basically think this is a travesty.
 People occasionally run internal talks about topics they know about which is THE BEST.
 But honestly sometimes I wish every developer (to say nothing of my other great colleagues!!!)
 I work with came with a resume or document or something saying HERE IS WHY THIS PERSON IS REALLY IMPRESSIVE AND AWESOME AND THESE ARE THE THINGS THEY ARE AN EXPERT ON.